 Western Conifer Seed Bugs

-Residents of Massachusetts may see this large, brown home invader come fall.
-First described in California in 1910, Western Conifer Seed Bug (Leptoglossus occidentalis) has quickly moved eastward.
-In 1956 the WCSB was reported in Iowa and in 1990 several were found in New York State.
+Residents of Massachusetts may see this large, brown—yet harmless—home invader come fall.
+First described in California in 1910, the Western Conifer Seed Bug (Leptoglossus occidentalis) quickly moved eastward.
+In 1956, they were reported in Iowa and in 1990 several were found in New York State.

 The female lays rows of eggs on the needles coniferous trees (hence the name), including white pine, red pine, hemlock, and spruce.
 Eggs hatch in about 10 days and the nymphs feed on the scales of the cones and occasionally the needles.
 They reach adulthood in late August.

 In the fall, the Western Conifer Seed Bug enters buildings through cracks and crevices searching for protection from cold temperatures.
-Find out what to do if you encounter one.
+Read on to find out what to do if you encounter one indoors.

 Situations & Solutions

-Even though they are harmless to people and do not sting, bite, or eat wood, the western conifer seed bug (WCSB) may cause concern.
+Even though they are harmless to people and do not sting, bite, or eat wood, these bugs may cause concern.
 They are good but noisy flyers, and can sound like a buzzing bumblebee.

-Prevent the entry of these bugs by calking openings around windows, doors, and chimneys, repair damaged window screens, and screen attic and wall vents.
+→ Prevent the entry of WCSB by calking openings around windows, doors, and chimneys; repairing damaged window screens; and screening attic and wall vents.

-The bugs can be easily captured and returned to the outdoors or vacuumed into a bag and disposed of.
+→ These bugs can be easily captured and returned to the outdoors or vacuumed into a bag and disposed of.
 There is no need to resort to insecticides.
-Chemicals are dangerous—western conifer seed bugs are not.
+Chemicals are dangerous—Western Conifer Seed Bugs are not.